maryjobs/celo-nft-monster-swallow-game-tutorial/README.md

 ```

 These contracts provide functionality for creating ERC721 tokens, as well as additional functionality for enumeration, URI storage, Burnable, Ownable, and Counters.
 OpenZeppelin is an open-source secure framework for building smart contracts.
-To learn more about open zeppelin smart contracts, [click here](https://docs.openzeppelin.com/contracts/4.x/).
+To learn more about OpenZeppelin smart contracts, [click here](https://docs.openzeppelin.com/contracts/4.x/).
-We’ll be using the ERC721 Token standard.
+We’ll be using the [ERC721](https://eips.ethereum.org/EIPS/eip-721) Token standard.

-Next, we’ll inherit all the imported open zeppelin contracts and create our constructors and variables.
+Next, we’ll inherit all the imported OpenZeppelin contracts and create our constructor and variables.

 ```solidity
 contract MyNFT is ERC721, ERC721Enumerable, ERC721URIStorage, Ownable {
 ```

 Here we declared the contract `MyNFT`, and it inherits from several OpenZeppelin contracts like the `ERC721`, `ERC721Enumerable`, `ERC721URIStorage`, and `Ownable`.
-Inheriting from these contracts provides a range of functionality for our contract.
+Inheriting from these contracts provides a range of **functionalities** for our contract.

 ```solidity
  using Counters for Counters.Counter;